Colds and flu

 Yucky tissues and hands that you cough or sneeze on can pass on the cold virus to everyone they touch.

 You don't get a cold from being cold, but you can feel cold if you've got a cold!
+If you have a fever you will feel that you are cold.
 Get that!

 What happens when a cold catches you?